ely18v/MarionetteExample/README.md

 # Contact Manager using Marionette
+Hi there!
 This is a simple ContactManager application doing CRUD operations.

-I've taken the liberty of following "Gentle Introduction to Marionette" by David Sulc, as well as a few other tutorials which I now find inadequate (tutsplus included) because they were recommending to make the entire application in one or two .js files.
+I've taken the liberty of following "Gentle Introduction to Marionette" by David Sulc, as well as a few other beginner tutorials which I now find a bit misleading (tutsplus included) because they were recommending to make the entire application in one or two .js files.

 ## Learning about each component
 * Brunch: I've learned how to create a new project using Brunch.
 This was pretty straightforward.
 Still got no clue how to add the debugging component through brew.
 (What is brew??).
 Will try installing it as a gem.